On singular control problems, the time-stretching method, and the weak-M1 topology: Proof of Theorem using the WM1 topology

 \section{Proof of Theorem \ref{thm21} using the WM1 topology}

 From Corollary \ref{cor32} it follows that the WM1 topology can handle quite easily nondecreasing processes (component-wise).
-Hence, in case that the processes $U$ and $\int_{[0,\cdot]}k(s)dU(s)$ are nondecreasing then \eqref{388} holds trivially and in order to establish compactness we only need to verify \eqref{387}.
-These monotonicities follow if $\calU$ and $\calK\calU$ lie in the nonnegative orthants.
+Hence, in case that the processes $U$ and $\int_{[0,\cdot]}k(s)dU(s)$ are nondecreasing then \eqref{388} holds trivially.
+So, in order to establish compactness we only need to verify \eqref{387}.
+These monotone properties follow if $\calU$ and $\calK\calU$ lie in the nonnegative orthants.
 The first observation is that, without loss of generality, we may assume the latter.
-Indeed, the second condition imposed in \eqref{200} implies that the closure of the convex cone $\calU$ lies in some open half space.
-By an invertible linear transformation, this cone can be mapped into the nonnegative orthant, see a two-dimensional example in Figure \ref{fig2}.
+Indeed, the conditions imposed in \eqref{200} imply that $\calK\calU$ and $\calU$ are subsets of convex polyhedral cones with $d$ and $d_1$ faces, respectively, which can be linearly transformed into the nonnegative orthant.
+Hence, $\calK\calU$ and $\calU$ can be mapped, by a linear and invertible map into the nonnegative orthant.
 Identify this linear transformation by an invertible matrix $S_1\in\R^{d_1\times d_1}$ and denote $\calU':=S_1\calU$.
 Then the process $U$ can be expressed by $U(t)=S^{-1}_1U'(t)$ for some process $U'$ with increments in the nonnegative orthant of $\R^{d_1}$.
 Similarly, there is a regular matrix $S_2\in\R^{d\times d}$, with finite norm $|S_2|:=\sup_{0\ne x\in\R^d}|S_2x|/|x|$, such that $\calK'\calU'=S_2\calK\calU$ lies in the nonnegative orthant, where $\calK':=S_2\calK S_1^{-1}$.
 Set,

 All together, the new state process $X'$ satisfies

 Similarly, set up the new cost components